Treatments Offered At

 Benefits of Coronary Artery Bypass Grafting (CABG)

 Innovative advancements in CABG surgical techniques and equipment have allowed CABG surgery to be performed without a heart-lung machine.
-Beating heart CABG or off-pump CABG surgery, minimally invasive direct CAB (MIDCAB) surgery and robotic assisted MIDCAB surgery can be performed while the heart continues to beat.
+Beating heart CABG or off-pump CABG surgery, minimally invasive direct CAB (MIDCAB) surgery and robotic assisted TECAB surgery can be performed while the heart continues to beat.

 Following the surgery, cardiac rehabilitation is provided in stages to help reduce risk for future heart problems and to make the recovery process quick.